 Recognised in his fields of expertise in all of the principal legal directories, David is also co-contributing editor of Global Competition Review's Modernisation in Europe, a guide to the world's increasingly complex legal and regulatory regimes, now in its third edition.

-David was educated at the University of Leicester and at the Université Robert Schuman III in Strasbourg.
+David was educated at the University of Leicester and at the Robert Schumann University in Strasbourg.

 This biography is an extract from The International Who's Who of Competition Lawyers which can be purchased from our Shop.

 David Broomhall also features in the following practice areas: